hexed 0.4.0

 inline

-If other owned its data, this will steal that data.
-If other had a reference to existing data, this will also be a reference to that data.
-Leaves other in an unspecified but valid state.
+If that owned its data, this will steal that data.
+If that had a reference to existing data, this will also be a reference to that data.
+Leaves that in an unspecified but valid state.

 Member Function Documentation